 The overall goal of this project was to develop and validate a series of messages for OPPPs, with a focus on Legionella, to educate various customer groups on the steps they need to take to better protect themselves from waterborne disease from their own premise plumbing.

-In addition to the research report, various resources were developed.
+Appendix G of the report, which provides sample text for websites, bill inserts, etc., is posted below under Project Papers.
+Various additional resources were developed as part of this project.
 A template presentation that utilities can use during face-to-face meetings with customers can be found below under Presentations.
 Two fact sheets, Frequently Asked Questions About Legionnaires’ Disease and National & International Guidelines for Legionella Control, are posted under Project Papers.
 American Water used the messages and materials developed in this project to create an example webpage.

 A video about this project can be found on YouTube.

 Published in 2018.